nashville-software-school/client-side-mastery/book-2-martins-aquarium/chapters/GIT_BASICS.md

 git commit -m "My first version of my aquarium code"
 ```

 > _Beginner Hint!_ If you accidentally type `git commit` and hit enter without the `-m` and the message, you'll be taken to a screen that will make you feel like Alice through the looking glass.
-If this happens, for now just come see an instructor and we'll get you back to reality safely.
+If this happens, for now just come see an mentor and we'll get you back to reality safely.

 #### Check the current status of your files.